uviclibraries/rstudio/ggplot2-data.md

 has changed by year.

 - Your base data will be the mean rating table you just created
-- the x-axis value will be the review date
+- the *x-axis* value will be the review date
-- the y-axis will be the rating
+- the *y-axis* will be the rating
-- the geom type is `line`, with no parameter
+- the geom type is `geom_line()`, with no parameter

 After the geom type, you might want to add a line of code to make sure the x-axis label contains the actual years.
 For that, you can use the `scale_x_continuous` function, which take as the parameter `breaks` the vector of points to create axis breaks.
 To use the function, you have to use `+ scale_x_continuous(breaks = vectorofbreaks)` at the end of your plot code.

 {::options parse_block_html='true' /}
 <details>